Skip to main content

 Cyber Academy

-This is an internet safety series for kids age 7-10 developed by Trend Micro.
-Covering various important topics related to digital, information and media literacy, such as online privacy and misinformation, it is a very good resource for both parents and teachers.
-Each episode consists of a short animated video, a conversation guide to support
+Cyber Academy is an internet safety resource for parents and teachers developed by Trend Micro that covers topics related to digital, information and media literacy.
+Each episode consists of a short animated video, a conversation guide to support parents / teachers, a quiz and activity sheet to reinforce learning and takes about 15 min to complete.

 Social Media Literacy

-This is an Educational Toolkit for the Development of Social Media Literacy developed by an Erasmus+ project resulting form a partnership in the field of school education between 5 institutions from Romania, Belgium, Italy and Portugal.
-Its main goal is to encourage teachers to use social media in the classroom and teach social media literacy
+This is an Educational Toolkit for Social Media Literacy developed by an Erasmus+ project with institutions from Romania, Belgium, Italy and Portugal to encourage teachers to use and teach social media literacy in the classroom.
+9 modules with activity plans, learning outcomes, training material, resources, learning take aways, infographics.
+Please click on the link below

 Cloud Control

-This educational resource explores key learning and issues raised in Cloud Control – Who Owns Your Data, a documentary supported by funding from the BAI and Science Foundation Ireland that was presented by Anne Marie Tomchak.
-It is designed to support teaching and learning in Digital Media Literacy, CSPE and SPHE, and may be used
+This educational resource explores key learning and issues raised in the documentary Cloud Control – Who Owns Your Data.
+It is designed to support teaching and learning in Digital Media Literacy, CSPE and SPHE, and may be used to provide the wellbeing programme in post-primary schools.
+Please click on the link below to access the resource: